manaakiwhenua/agent_template/README.md

 ### The model code (`agent_template/`)
 The python code defining the model.
 Uses the [mesa](https://mesa.readthedocs.io/) library.

-### Visualisation

-The visualisation of model output is controlled by the `plot` option in the model configuration YAML file.

- - `pdf`: Save to file in output directory.
- - `window`: Open a graphical window.
-Depends on the conda enviroment (for pyqt).
- - `jupypterlab`: Run in Jupyterlab for an interactive visualisation.
-Not currently implemented.
- - `solara`: Opens a graphical visualisation in a web browser.
-Run model with e.g., `run_in_conda_environment.bash solara run example.py`

 ## Experimental stuff (`experiments/`)
 ### `netlogo/`